GLSRC/rescomp/README.md

 ### Documentation
 The code itself is documented in our html documentation.
 You can read it by downloaded/cloning this repository and opening the file *index.html* in the folder *doc_html* in your favorite web browser.

-In the future, this documentation will be hosted on a GitLab Pages website as well.
+Once the DLR has activated the GitLab Pages feature, it will be hosted on a website as well.

 ### FAQ